aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/working-with-documents/_index.md

 ---
-title: Working with Documents in Aspose.PDF for .NET
+title: Working with Documents | Aspose.PDF for .NET
 linktitle: Working with Documents
 type: docs
 weight: 10